 Except in relation to any liability which is not capable of being excluded by law, we are not liable for any loss or damage (including negligence and breach of statutory duty) that we couldn't reasonably have expected would result from breach of this Agreement at the time you entered into it.

-Information about you can be shared between us and third parties, including Ofgem, other SEG Licensees and appointed export meter reading contractors, where we consider this is necessary in order to fulfil our obligations under this Agreement and/or the SEG Scheme;
+Information about you can be shared between us and third parties, including Ofgem, other SEG Licensees, energy industry partners and appointed export meter reading contractors, where we consider this is necessary in order to fulfil our obligations under this Agreement and/or the SEG Scheme;

 Information you provide or that we hold about you may be used by us, our employees and/or our agents, to help: (1) identify you when you call; (2) detect and prevent crime, fraud or loss; and (3) administer accounts, services, and products;